Officiating a Wedding

 Before the wedding, you should consult with the couple and figure out what type of ceremony they are envisioning.
 For example – will it be a religious wedding, or will the ceremony be secular?
 Formal or informal?
 It’s important to record these details early on in the planning phase.
 Be aware that the couple may also have special requests or certain features they'd like included – make a note of these.

 As the minister, you’ll likely be in charge of writing a script for the ceremony itself.
 We realize this can be a daunting task, which is why we’ve built our very own Wedding Ceremony Script Generator to assist you in the process!
+We cover a wide variety of wedding ceremonies, from a devout Christian wedding, to a symbolic sand ceremony, there's plenty of options no matter what kind of wedding you're planning to officiate.

 Finally, to ensure that things go smoothly on the big day, it’s advisable to hold a rehearsal prior to the actual ceremony.
 Even a quick walk-through the night before can prove tremendously helpful.